 As a child, I experienced the hopelessness of not having health insurance.
 We suffered heartbreak when one of my younger brothers tragically died before his thirteenth birthday because he was denied access to healthcare.
 He had been diagnosed with epilepsy and obtaining medical care was a constant struggle for my family.
 We couldn’t afford health care.

 In order to break the cycle of poverty I knew I had to seek education.
 I was the first in my immediate family to attend college and I put myself through school using grants, loans, and scholarships.

 In my life, I have battled and beaten morbid obesity.
-Due to a dangerous vascular condition I almost lost my leg.
+Due to a rare dangerous vascular condition I almost lost my leg.
 I know what it is to fight.
 These moments inspired me to do better for myself.

 I decided I wanted to do better for others.
 I built my clinic and almost four years later we serve nearly 1,300 Tennesseans.
 As a small business owner, I understand the struggles of building something from nothing, while also serving the needs of our community and keeping the business successful and functional.
 Mopping the floors and cleaning the toilets in the clinic are some of the things I do to ensure our community continues to have access to healthcare.